lbeckman314/liambeckman.com/_posts/2017-03-27-far away-in-the-night-sky.md

 Far away in the night sky
-past the moon and past our stars out among the oldest & coldest corners of the Universe exits a lone, small star.
+past the moon and past our stars out among the oldest & coldest corners of the Universe exists a lone, small star.
 And around that star
 orbits a lone, small planet.
 On this planet lies a tiny creature,